jewertow/istio-playground/kube-apiserver-istio-mtls/infra/README.md

-## OpenShift with restricted access to kube-apiserver
+## OpenShift in AWS with restricted access to kube-apiserver

 ```mermaid
 flowchart TD